minus5/activerecord-sqlserver-adapter-mirroring/README.md

  * Create database named *activerecord\_unittest\_mirroring*.
  * Configure mirroring for that database.
- * Create user *rails* withot password, with sysadmin role on both servers.
-Sysadmin rights are needed because rails user will initate mirroring failover.
+ * Create user *rails* without password, with sysadmin role on both servers.
+Sysadmin rights are needed because rails user will initiate mirroring failover.
- * Ensure that one server reponds to the *primary* hostname, and another to the *mirror* hostname.
+ * Ensure that one server responds to the *primary* hostname, and another to the *mirror* hostname.
  * Run tests